ThomasKliszowski/email_builder/README.md

 Usage
 -----

-To launch the development environment, just enter this command:
+To launch the development environment:
 ```
 grunt server
 ```

-To build your template, by example `email_builder/templates/my_template.html`, just enter this command:
+To build your template, by example `email_builder/templates/my_template.html`:
 ```
 grunt build:my_template
 ```